EE2dev/sequence-explorer/README.md

 The order of the columns must be:
 * first column: the quantity to be displayed
-* second column: the first category
+* second column: the state of the sequence corresponding to the first category
-* third column: the state of the sequence corresponding to the first category
+* third column: the first category
-* fourth column: the second category (according to the sequence)
+* fourth column: the state of the sequence corresponding to the second category
-* fifth column: the state of the sequence corresponding to the second category
+* fifth column: the second category (according to the sequence)

 Example of valid csv files:
 ```
-frequency,mood_from,day_from,mood_to,day_to
+frequency,day_from,mood_from,day_to,mood_to
-50,good,Monday,good,Tuesday
+50,Monday,good,Tuesday,good
-60,good,Monday,ok,Tuesday
+60,Monday,good,Tuesday,ok
-20,good,Monday,bad,Tuesday
+20,Monday,good,Tuesday,bad
-30,ok,Tuesday,good,Wednesday
+30,Tuesday,ok,Wednesday,good
 ...
 ```
 or
 ```
-_value,cat1,state1,cat2,state2
+_value,state1,cat1,state2,cat2
-2650,fruit,1,fruit,2
+2650,1,fruit,2,fruit
-7860,candy,1,fruit,2
+7860,1,candy,2,fruit
-3450,meat,2,fruit,3
+3450,2,meat,3,fruit
-5430,fish,2,fish,3
+5430,2,fish,3,fish
 ...
 ```
 or
 ```
-quantity,grade_previous,year1,grade_next,year2
+quantity,year1,grade_previous,year2,grade_next
-10,A,2010,A,2011
+10,2010,A,2011,A
-6,A,2010,B,2011
+6,2010,A,2011,B
-20,A,2011,A,2012
+20,2011,A,2012,A
-14,B,2011,B,2012
+14,2011,A,2012,B
 ...
 ```